woosting/linux/contents/syncthing/auto-start/systemd.md

 - Running Syncthing as a user service ensures that Syncthing only starts after the user has logged into the system (e.g., via the graphical login screen, or ssh).
 Thus, the user service is intended to be used on a _(multiuser) desktop computer_.
 It avoids unnecessarily running Syncthing instances.

-Several distros (including arch linux) ship the needed service files with the Syncthing package.
-If your distro provides a systemd service file for Syncthing, you can skip step 2 when you setting up either the system service or the user service, as described below.

 ## System service

 ### Setup